EmreYesilkaya/captcha_passer_university_bot/README.md

 # Automated Login Script for Educational Purposes

 ## Description
-This repository contains a Python script utilizing PyAutoGUI for automating login processes, developed strictly for educational purposes.
+This repository contains a Python script utilizing PyAutoGUI for automating Bask uni login processes and captcha number test pass , developed strictly for educational purposes.
 The script demonstrates how to use automation to interact with web interfaces, aimed at teaching scripting and automation basics.

 ![Placeholder Image](path/to/image.png)
 *Image description here*